 The current and projected scale of distress among healthcare professionals is of grave concern.
 Recent reviews of the healthcare workforce’s mental health and wellbeing in the UK revealed that the staff were already demoralized, and mentally and physically depleted.
 The study further explained how the staff was at high risk of work-related stress and burnout.
 This is in response to increasing demands and diminishing staffing levels and other resources.

-What Do Hospitals Think of This?
+What Do Hospitals Think of This Impact?

 - Are you a health leader eager to shift your team’s morale towards better balance, mindset and health?